K51NC/python_projects/README.md

 ### 3-8-2024

 * updated 009_HIGHER_LOWER to a full working version.
 Still some other features to add, but those will come later. (see README.md in that folder for more details)

+* Facepalm moment...
+I am just realizing that I have been using incorrect naming conventions.
+I understand it's part of the learning process.
+I will try to use the correct naming conventions from now on and go back and update the previous projects in the future.

+* Researched a few things about best practices and naming conventions.
+Adding a "clean_code.md" file to give myself a reference of best practices and to use them with intent in future projects.